AI Pentesting

 Most SaaS companies pursuing SOC 2 cover Security + Availability at minimum.
 Companies handling significant personal data or providing financial processing add Confidentiality, Privacy, or Processing Integrity.

-Why Penetration Testing Is Required
+Why Penetration Testing is Required

-Auditors fill the gap between "detection procedures" and "penetration testing" through their professional judgment — and the AICPA's supplemental guidance explicitly references penetration testing as an appropriate procedure for meeting these criteria.
+The requirement emerges from multiple TSC points, particularly CC6.6 (protection against external threats) and CC7.1 (detection of security events).
+The AICPA's supplemental guidance explicitly references penetration testing as an appropriate procedure for meeting these criteria.
 Every Big Four firm and most regional CPA firms with SOC 2 practices treat annual penetration testing as a table-stakes control for the Security category.

-Part 2: The TSC Controls That Penetration Testing Directly Supports
+The TSC Controls That Penetration Testing Directly Supports

 The Complete Control Mapping